 Abstract argumentation theory is a fundamental research area in AI, providing a powerful paradigm for reasoning about knowledge representation and multi-agent systems.
 Historically, the focus has predominantly been on finite argumentation frameworks (AFs), leaving the infinite case relatively unexplored.
-As noted in [1], this oversight poses significant theoretical, conceptual, and practical limitations.
+As noted in [2], this oversight poses significant theoretical, conceptual, and practical limitations.

-Firstly, infinite frameworks align naturally with Dung's seminal approach [2], whose results do not presuppose finiteness.
+Firstly, infinite frameworks align naturally with Dung's seminal approach [3], whose results do not presuppose finiteness.
 Secondly, representing argumentation scenarios in an infinite manner captures the inherently nonmonotonic nature of argumentation, where arguments can always be challenged by the emergence of new information, making any fixed limit on the space of arguments somewhat artificial.
 Moreover, if one conceives an argumentative scenario with arguments being added as time proceeds, e.g., the collection of scientific studies, then infinite frameworks naturally emerge as the union of the argumentation frameworks that we see at each finite time.
-Thirdly, infinite AFs may arise in ns Licen practical contexts, such as logic programming [3] and the logical analysis of multi-agent or distributed systems [4] (the substantial introduction of [1] provides other concrete examples of applications of infinite AFs, e.g., to multiagent negotiations).
+Thirdly, infinite AFs may arise in practical contexts, such as logic programming [4] and the logical analysis of multi-agent or distributed systems [5] (the substantial introduction of [2] provides other concrete examples of applications of infinite AFs, e.g., to multiagent negotiations).

-Fortunately, recent years have seen a growing interest in infinite AFs, with special focus on how the existence and interplay of various semantics-well-understood for finite AFs-are affected in the infinite realm (see, e.g., [5, 6, 7, 8, 9]).
+Fortunately, recent years have seen a growing interest in infinite AFs, with special focus on how the existence and interplay of various semantics-well-understood for finite AFs-are affected in the infinite realm (see, e.g., [6, 7, 8, 9, 10]).
 This increasing recognition underscores the importance of infinite AFs for a broad understanding of argumentation theory.

 However, the literature still lacks a comprehensive framework for systematically exploring all logical aspects of infinite AFs, particularly regarding their core computational issues.
-A significant research avenue in finite AFs has been determining the algorithmic complexity of tasks associated with finding coherent collections of arguments (up to suitable collection of semantics), with numerous complexity theoretic results highlighting their inherent computational intractability (see, e.g., [10, 11, 12]).
+A significant research avenue in finite AFs has been determining the algorithmic complexity of tasks associated with finding coherent collections of arguments (up to suitable collection of semantics), with numerous complexity theoretic results highlighting their inherent computational intractability (see, e.g., [11, 12, 13]).
 To our knowledge, no analogous study has been conducted for infinite AFs.

 This paper addresses this gap by initiating a systematic study of the complexity of computational problems in infinite AFs.
-For this endeavor, we bring into the subject of argumentation theory the machinery of computability theory, which may be regarded as an infinitary companion of computational complexity theory and abounds with concepts and hierarchies for measuring the complexity of computing and defining countably infinite objects, providing the appropriate machinery for this endeavor.
+For this endeavor, we bring into the subject of argumentation theory the machinery of computability theory, which may be regarded as an infinitary companion of computational complexity theory and abounds with concepts and hierarchies for measuring the complexth Workshop on Formal and Cognitive Reasoning (FCR-2024) at the 47th German Conference on Artificial Intelligence (KI-2024, September 23 - 27), Würzburg, Germany